mschuett/Factorio-AtomicArtilleryRemote/README.md

 When you remove this mod all its entities are removed from the game.

-### Targeting Radius in map mode

-If an Atomic Artillery is in range, then the plain "Artillery targeting remote" still shows the larger target radius (in map mode).

 ### Graphics

 This mod could use some graphics.